Phone Call Spoofing: How to Lawfully Increase Pickup Rates

 Phone Spoofing Examples

-There are many reasons why legitimate organizations might choose to spoof a phone number, such as:
+There are many reasons why legitimate organizations need to display a different number, such as:

 • Law enforcement: If law enforcement agencies need to contact individuals, they will often spoof the phone number from which an official calls.
 The number that the call appears to come from will be the agency’s non-emergency call-back line to avoid giving out the official’s dedicated business number to everyone they call.